polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 - Support from Rust's extensive developer community

 Since ink! smart contracts are compiled to Wasm, they offer high execution speed, platform independence, and enhanced security through sandboxed execution.

-These contracts can be deployed on any blockchain built with the Polkadot SDK that implements the [Contracts pallet](https://docs.rs/pallet-contracts/latest/pallet_contracts/){target=\_blank}.

 ## Installation